openshift/ansible-service-broker/docs/proposals/proposal-template.md

-# Example spec
+# Example proposal

 ## Introduction
-Introductory paragraph to your spec.
-What is the goal of the spec?
+Introductory paragraph to your proposal.
+What is the goal of the proposal?

 ## Problem Description
 Describe the problem you're trying to solve.
 Then answer how you're going to solve it in the <Implementation Details>.

 ## <Implementation Details>
-The body of the spec will be filled with details about the feature you're trying to land.
+The body of the proposal will be filled with details about the feature you're trying to land.

 Some good questions to answer in detail: